dhh23/early_modern/Similarity/README.md

+# Similarity

-Programs for searching similar images among 18th century illustrations
+Programs for detecting similar images among 18th century illustrations in the #earlymodern #DHH23 project